Bamyan Province: 2000s

+2010s and 2020s

+By 2011, the Taliban in Bamyan started gaining strength, and there was concern over their future plans as NATO began their phased withdrawal from the country.
+The U.S. and NATO's combat mission in Afghanistan formally ended in 2014.

+In 2021, the Taliban started an offensive to retake Afghanistan.
+They made significant advances by July, and two districts, Saighan and Kahmard, had been taken.
+There was an effort by police and local militias to keep the Taliban 60 miles away from Bamyan city, which the Afghanistan government believed could be the start of a turnaround for their military in the region.
+In August 2021, Ashraf Ghani's government collapsed, and the Taliban took Bamyan on August 15.
+Initially, there was a conflict between different Taliban members in the area of whether or not policies put in place in the province to show the new Taliban government would be more liberal or moderate in its ideology.
+Other Taliban members resented the locals who embraced those ideals in the prior 20 years.
+In July 2022, the Taliban forbid humanitarian aid into the province.
+In August 2023, they banned women from entering Band-e-Amir National Park.

 Transportation

 As of May 2014, the province was served by Bamyan Airport in Bamyan which had regularly scheduled direct flights to Kabul.

 Economy

 Agriculture

 Bamiyan has been particularly famous for its potatoes.
 The region is also known for a "shuttle system" of planting, wherein seed potatoes are grown in winter in Jalalabad, a warm area of eastern Afghanistan, and then transferred to Bamyan for spring re-planting.

 Tourism

 Prior to the Soviet invasion of 1979, the province attracted many tourists.
 Although this number is considerably fewer now, Bamyan is the first province in Afghanistan to have set up a tourist board, Bamyan Tourism.
 A feature of this developing tourist industry is based on skiing.
 The province is said to have 'some of the best "outback skiing" in the world and in 2008 an $1.2 million project to encourage skiing was launched by the Aga Khan Foundation (AKF) with the help of NZAID, New Zealand government's international aid agency.
 The province hosts the Afghan Ski Challenge, a 7 km downhill race over ungroomed and powdered snow, founded by Swiss journalist and skier Christoph Zurcher.
 Tissot, the Swiss watch manufacturer, is the principal sponsor.